 Puerto Peñasco: a Safe Beach Resort in Mexico

 My trip to Puerto Peñasco opened my eyes to an enjoyable vacation in Mexico as an adult.
-With calmer pools and properties than the more well known Mexican resort towns, it’s a quaint fishermans’ village with many of the amenities I’d expect in America.
-I’ll detail more in a later post about the lengths Las Palomas goes to to ensure your stay is both enjoyable and safe.
+With calmer pools and properties than the more well known Mexican resort towns, it’s a quaint fisherman village with many of the amenities I’d expect in America.
+Finally, Puerto Peñasco is a safe beach resort in Mexico is because of the lengths that Las Palomas goes to in order to ensure guests security and enjoyment.